ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/03-binary-search.md

 This process of reducing a problem to a smaller instance of the same problem is a key concept in algorithm design.
-We can easily generalise the algorithm from searching book cases to searching in a sorted array of elements.
+We can easily generalise the algorithm from searching book cases to searching in an ordered array of elements.

 ::: algorithm
 #### Algorithm: Binary search

-To find out where a given *key* is located in a sorted array, start with an interval including the whole array.
+To find out where a given *key* is located in an ordered array, start with an interval including the whole array.
 Repeat the following until *key* has been found, or the interval is empty: